FabioMijango/space-invaders/README.md

 ### B. Using Visual Studio
    1. Clone repository
-   2. Open folder with Visual Studio, make sure you installed previusly the cmake tools
+   2. Open folder with Visual Studio, make sure you installed previously the cmake tools